-What am really guilty of ?
+What am I really guilty of ?

 German laws concerning file-sharing are pretty strict and clearly condemn any kind of file sharing activity related to copyrighted content.
-While both download and upload are condemned by law, it’s really in reality the uploading part of the process that will be rewarded with a warning letter.
+While both download and upload are condemned by law, it’s in reality the uploading part of the process that will be rewarded with a warning letter.
 Using services like torrent clients makes you automatically share the file you are downloading.
 This is why torrent and other P2P clients users receive a lot of letters from German lawyers.

 Since April 2017, users of illegal streaming services (also broadcasting of live events) can also get in trouble because of a decision from the European Court of Justice.
 It established (here) that users of such services are indeed acting unlawfully.
-However, unlike P2P, it’s very difficult to identify users of such platforms as IP adresses are often not stored by these platforms in the long-term, making the enforcement unlikely.
+However, unlike P2P, it’s very difficult to identify users of such streaming platforms as IP adresses are often not stored by these platforms in the long-term, making the enforcement unlikely.
 Only premium users can easily identified.

 On the document, you might see a reference to the set of laws dealing with copyright infringement in Germany; “Urheberrechtsgesetz” or “UrhG”.
 The article making it illegal is § 19a UrhG.

 German courts have stated that the owner of the internet access is in theory responsible for any wrong-doings happening on that network.
 They are responsible for securing it so other people don’t use it to download copyrighted content in Germany.
 This might bring up tensions if you are living in a WG and it’s not your name on the internet provider’s contract.
 In that case, the owner can “discharge” the fault onto the real culprit to be cleared of all charges if necessary.

 How did they could identify me and find my address?